-As a specialist setting for vulnerable children the Government has asked that we remain open to all of our children and young people.
+As a specialist setting for vulnerable children the Government asked that we remain open to all of our children and young people.
 From January 2021 to February mid-term we reverted to the approach we used in the first lockdown period in March 2020.
 This allowed us to offer a sustainable model moving forward and some certainty in uncertain times.

-For the first half of the term we offered places to the children and young people of key workers and those children and young people who were deemed to be most vulnerable.
-Some parents chose not to send their child or young person to school/college and we respected that decision.
-After mid-term break we will endeavour to bring more children and young people into our settings.
+In line with Government guidance, we will now work to bring all children and young people back into our settings from March 8.
 This will look different for each setting and the Head of School/College will have been in touch with parents/carers about the approach.
+Moving forward we will only offer remote learning to CEV pupils/learners and for any child or young person who is required to self-isolate due to bubble closures.